Respected All,

 Dear Hemant Kumar,

-Involvement in the recruitment and section process can be a part of the Job Description (JD).
+Involvement in the recruitment and selection process can be a part of the Job Description (JD).
 However, it cannot be a KRA as such.
 Each KRA needs to have a measurable component.
 What is a measurable component in interviewing?
 Conducting interviews can be a secondary duty, and it cannot be treated at par with the primary duty.

 If the interviewers are working beyond the standard working hours for their regular work, then it will be outrageous to call them for the secondary duties at the weekend.
 Your major problem is that the project schedule could be so tight that it leaves no room for the interviews.
 In that case, you need to reduce their workload during workdays so that they can spare their time for the interviews during the workday itself.